 It helped suppress an uprising by French Canadians in Lower Canada in 1838, as well as fighting at Sevastopol during the Crimean War (1854-56).

 Next, the regiment deployed to India following the outbreak of mutiny there in 1857.
 It also fought in the Second China War (1857-60), helping capture the Taku Forts and Peking.
 It spent most of the remainder of the 19th century garrisoning India or on home service.

 During the Zulu War (1879), one of its officers, Major Richard Marter, led the patrol which captured King Cetshwayo.
 Part of the regiment also fought in the Transvaal War (1880-81).

 At the turn of the century, it served in the latter stages of the Boer War (1899-1902), taking part in the anti-guerrilla operations there.

 The outbreak of the First World War (1914-18) saw the regiment deploy from India to the Western Front, where it fought at Festuberg (1915), Ypres (1915) and the Somme (1916).
 In October 1917, it returned to India.

 In 1919, it fought in the Third Afghan War (1919), where it made one of the last ever cavalry charges by a British unit at Dakka.
 It spent the rest of the inter-war period in England, Germany, Egypt and India, finally returning home to mechanise in 1938.
 The following year, it joined the Royal Armoured Corps.

 In November 1939, it deployed to Egypt as an armoured car regiment.
 It fought exclusively in North Africa and Italy for the next five years, winning 17 battle honours in the former campaign and eight in the latter.
-In 1945, it also served in Greece, which was then sliding towards civil war.
+In 1945, it also served in Greece, which was sliding towards civil war at the time.